 How to Maintain Your Rain Gutters

 How much time do you spend thinking about your rain gutters?
 If you’re like most people, the answer is not much.
-However, gutter maintenance is an essential part of your home’s overall exterior seasonal maintenance.
+However, gutter maintenance is essential to your home’s overall exterior seasonal maintenance.
 Did you know that your rain gutters can directly impact the performance of your roof, siding, and foundation?

 The Importance of Gutter Maintenance

 If you don’t already, it’s a good idea to consider gutter maintenance as an essential part of your seasonal home maintenance.
-As a seasoned gutter contractor, we see far too many home exterior repair issues that arise from simple gutter negligence.
+As a seasoned gutter contractor, we see many home exterior repair issues arising from simple gutter negligence.

-When too much water pools near your sidewalk, patio, or driveway, the soil can end up eroding and shifting, damaging the pavement.
+When too much water pools near your sidewalk, patio, or driveway, the soil can erode and shift, damaging the pavement.
 Cracked driveways and sidewalks can be costly to repair.
-It’s much better to stay on top of gutter maintenance.

 Gutter maintenance begins with regular gutter cleaning.
 You should plan to clean and inspect your gutters at least twice a year.
 Typically, homeowners schedule their gutter cleaning once in the spring and again in the fall.